-- 5.1 As these amendments are technical in nature and involve no substantial policy change, no public consultation was undertaken.
-The purpose of the instrument is solely to enable the current legislative and policy framework to remain unchanged by the withdrawal of the United Kingdom from the European Union. - 5.2 Technical discussions concerning the proposed amendments to the provisions of the 2016 Act under these Regulations were held with Social Care Wales to ensure the amended recognition procedures are operable.
+- 5.1 As these amendments are technical in nature and only correct deficiencies which will arise in the 2016 Act as a result of the 2005 Directive no longer applying to the UK following the withdrawal of the United Kingdom from the European Union, no public consultation was undertaken.
+The purpose of the instrument is solely to make such changes as are required to enable the current legislative and policy framework to be able to continue to operate following exit day.
+The 2016 Act currently makes express reference to provisions of the 2015 Act, which will be revoked on exit day, and these Regulations make amendments to the 2016 Act to enable that Act to continue to operate effectively post-exit day. - 5.2 Technical discussions concerning the proposed amendments to the provisions of the 2016 Act under these Regulations were held with Social Care Wales to ensure the amended registration procedures are operable.